ametiste-oss/ametiste-metrics/README.md

 ###Metrics service with spring boot

 Adding `'org.ametiste.metrics:metrics-boot:{metricsVersion}'` dependency in classpath of spring boot project provides it with default most commonly used configuration, and if autoconfiguration is enabled, it requires no further actions for usage.
-For more details view **Optional customization** and **Default configuration further tuning** sections
+For more details view [Optional properties customisation] (#optional-properties-customisation) and [Default configuration further tuning] (#default-configuration-further-tuning) sections

 ###Metrics service without aop support